AbhinavGonthina/OnTrack/README.md

 # OnTrack

-A full-stack job application tracker built for SWE and CS job searches.
-It combines an event-sourced status pipeline, SQL-driven funnel analytics with a Sankey visualization, and a Gemini-powered resume and job-description fit check, all on top of a JWT-authenticated CRUD backend.
+A full-stack job application tracker website built for general CS job searches.
+Features include a dashboard containing an application status pipeline and application statistics, application manager, and a Gemini-powered resume and job-description fit check.

 **Live demo:** [ontrack.abhinavgonthina.me](https://ontrack.abhinavgonthina.me).
-Click "Try Demo" for a read-only tour with seeded data, or sign up for your own account.
+Click "Try Demo" for a read-only tour with seeded data, or sign up for your own account!

-> The backend runs on Render's free tier, which spins down after 15 minutes idle.
-First load after a nap takes up to two and a half minutes to wake back up.
-The UI says so plainly and keeps you busy with a 100-question CS and SWE interview quiz while it boots.
-That is a deliberate trade for a demo link that costs nothing and stays live indefinitely, not an oversight.
+> The way the backend is hosted right now, it spins down after 15 minutes idle.
+First load after a nap might take up to two and a half minutes to wake back up.
+The UI includes this detail, and will keep you occupied with a 100-question CS and SWE interview quiz while it boots.

 ## Screenshots